 Wehle Nature Center at Midway (Bullock County)

 The Wehle Nature Center at Midway is a land stewardship teaching/recreation facility located on twenty-five (25) acres of rolling hill country in Bullock County.
 It adjoins the 1,500-acre Forever Wild Wehle Recreation tract.
 It features conservation and environmental educational exhibits aimed at both students and adults.
 The Center is designed to enhance an appreciation for conservation and an understanding of man’s relationship with the environment.
 The Center hosts seasonal events as well as weekend nature presentations and viewing opportunities.
-Please see the schedule for events.
-The Wehle Nature Center is open to the general public on some weekends.
+The Wehle Nature Center is open to the public on some weekends.

 Weeks Bay Reserve at Fairhope (Baldwin County)